 - A: Investing in our common stock involves a high degree of risk.
 If we are unable to effectively manage the impact of these risks, we may not meet our investment objectives and, therefore, you should purchase our shares only if you can afford a complete loss of your investment.
 An investment in shares of our common stock involves significant risks and is intended only for investors with a long-term investment horizon and who do not require immediate liquidity or guaranteed income.
-Some of the more significant risks relating to an investment in shares of our common stock include those listed below. - We have no prior operating history and there is no assurance that we will achieve our investment objectives. - · Because this is a "blind pool" offering, you will not have the opportunity to evaluate our investments before we make them. - Since there is no public trading market for shares of our common stock, repurchase of shares by us will likely be the only way to dispose of your shares.
-Our share repurchase plan will provide stockholders with the opportunity to request that we repurchase their shares on a monthly basis, but we are not obligated to repurchase any shares and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month in our discretion.
-In addition, repurchases will be subject to available liquidity and other significant restrictions.
-Further, our board of directors may modify, suspend or terminate our share repurchase plan if it deems such action to be in our best interest and the best interest of our stockholders.
+Some of the more significant risks relating to an investment in shares of our common stock include those listed below. - We have no prior operating history and there is no assurance that we will achieve our investment objectives. - Because this is a "blind pool" offering, you will not have the opportunity to evaluate our investments before we make them. - Since there is no public trading market for shares of our common stock, repurchase of shares by us will likely be the only way to dispose of your shares.
+Our share repurchase plan will provide stockholders with the opportunity to request that we repurchase their shares on a monthly basis, but repurchases will be subject to available liquidity and other significant restrictions.
+Further, our board of directors may modify, suspend or terminate our share repurchase plan if it deems such action to be in the best interest of our stockholders.
 As a result, our shares should be considered as having only limited liquidity and at times may be illiquid. - We cannot guarantee that we will make distributions, and if we do we may fund such distributions from sources other than cash flow from operations, including, without limitation, the sale of assets, borrowings, return of capital or offering proceeds (including from sales of our common stock or Operating Partnership units to the Special Limited Partner, an affiliate of Blackstone), and we have no limits on the amounts we may pay from such sources. - After the escrow period, the purchase and repurchase price for shares of our common stock will generally be based on our prior month's NAV (subject to material changes as described above) and will not be based on any public trading market.
 While there will be independent valuations of our properties from time to time, the valuation of properties is inherently subjective and our NAV may not accurately reflect the actual price at which our assets could be liquidated on any given day. - We have no employees and are dependent on the Adviser to conduct our operations.
 The Adviser will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and Other Blackstone Accounts, the allocation of time of its investment professionals and the substantial fees that we will pay to the Adviser. - This is a "best efforts" offering.
 If we are not able to raise a substantial amount of capital in the near term, our ability to achieve our investment objectives could be adversely affected. - On acquiring shares, you will experience immediate dilution in the net tangible book value of your investment. - Principal and interest payments on any borrowings will reduce the amount of funds available for distribution or investment in additional real estate assets. - There are limits on the ownership and transferability of our shares.
 See "Description of Capital Stock-Restrictions on Ownership and Transfer." - If we fail to qualify as a REIT and no relief provisions apply, our NAV and cash available for distribution to our stockholders could materially decrease.